Cauchy's Surface Area Formula in the Funk Geometry: Connections to Other Geometries

 Let us first consider implications for the Hilbert geometry.
-As discussed in the Introduction, computing the Holmes-Thompson surface area in the Hilbert geometry is generally difficult because the Hilbert density relies on the volume of the difference body of the polar set.
-In contrast, our Funk-Cauchy formula (Theorem~\ref{thm:cauchy-funk-gen}) relies solely on Euclidean shadows.
+The Holmes--Thompson surface area in the Hilbert geometry is generally difficult to compute because the Hilbert density involves the difference body of the polar set.
+In contrast, our Funk--Cauchy formula (Theorem~\ref{thm:cauchy-funk-gen}) relies solely on Euclidean shadows.

-The following corollary establishes that our formula serves as a robust approximation for the Hilbert area in general, and provides an \emph{exact} computation for two important classes of spaces: planar geometries and the Beltrami-Klein model of hyperbolic geometry in any dimension.
+The following corollary shows that our formula gives a dimension-dependent approximation to the Hilbert area in general, and an \emph{exact} formula in two important cases: planar geometries and the Beltrami-Klein model of hyperbolic geometry in any dimension.

 \begin{corollary} Let $G \subset \interior(K)$ be convex bodies in $\RE^d$. \begin{enumerate} \item[$(i)$] \emph{(General Approximation)} The Funk surface area approximates the Hilbert surface area within a constant factor depending only on dimension: